kundajelab/chipseq_pipeline/README.md

 ### Peak calling method

 Define peak calling method with -peakcall [METHOD], choose [METHOD] in [spp, macs2, gem]. spp is default.
+If you want to on true/pooled replicates (not on pseudoreplicates or pooled pseudoreplicate), use '-peak_for_true_rep'.

 For spp, no additional parameter is required.